 The Sportswear giant will take 19,600 sq ft set over two floors and will include its fashion arm USC, branching into the popular athleisure wear trend.
 The brand will move from its current location elsewhere in the town into a bigger and more contemporary store in The Glass Works.
 The popular sportswear shop will also bring its fashion arm USC – which specialises in men’s and women’s fashion from big names like Tommy Hilfiger, Lacoste, Diesel, G Star and more.

 Coffee Boy is set to open on Cheapside before Christmas this year, and Sports Direct will be opening in 2021 – joining sports fashion retailer JD Sports, which will open its doors in October.
-This news follows on from Nando’s committing to the scheme in August taking 3,634 sq ft on a 20 year lease, and the opening of the brand-new cultural anchor, Library at the Lightbox, which also launched in July.
-The project has a number of significant milestones approaching in the coming months including the launch of Market Kitchen - a new food court comprising 11 outlets - in the autumn.
+The project has a number of significant milestones approaching in the coming months including the launch of Market Kitchen – a new food hall comprising 11 outlets – in the autumn.

 Jocelyn Holmes, Senior Leasing Manager, Queensberry, said: